-5 Overview of the situation over the years 2016-2018
+5 Overview of the situation over the years 2015-2017

-In line with its 2015 Work Programme and the strategic orientation, the Agency, for the period 2016-2018, will continue with its policy initiated in 2013 and will engage in a redeployment of human resources with a view to better staffing operational units which are of a higher strategic importance.
-This approach is also in line with the mandate duration of seven years with an evaluation of the Agency taking place after five years (2018), which will requires that the Agency provide tangible results using its expertise in technical fields.
+In line with its 2014 Work Programme and the strategic orientation herein defined, the Agency, for the period 2015-2017, will continue with its policy initiated in 2013 and will engage in a redeployment of human resources with a view to better staffing operational units which are of a higher strategic importance.
+This must be seen as the last step of a paradigm change characterised by the transition of the Agency from the 'start-up phase' (where a significant part of the Agency's activities were designed to promote awareness of ENISA itself) to an 'operational phase' where more emphasis is placed on achieving impact.
+This transition has rendered redundant the type of activities that ENISA undertook in the past in the area of awareness raising.
+This approach is also justified by the mandate duration of seven years with an evaluation of the Agency taking place after five years (2018), which will requires that the Agency provides tangible results using its expertise in technical fields.